Dedicated end of life care when you need it most

-With a nationwide team of CQC-registered care managers, clinical specialists and an extensive team of fully trained carers, experienced in end-of-life carer, we can offer the support that’s needed at the last minutes.
+With a nationwide team of CQC-registered care managers, clinical nurse managers and an extensive team of fully trained carers, experienced in end-of-life carer, we can offer the support that’s needed at the last minutes.
 Sometimes this is within 24 hours of contacting our team.

 My uncle passed away peacefully with the family and Helping Hands carer at his side.
 In my experience as a nurse I am aware that many people would not have had this option.